Work at Deer Crossing Camp!

-- Higher-level safety certifications valid through the summer season—such as Wilderness First Responder (WFR), Wilderness EMT, Wilderness First Aid (WFA) Instructor, or American Red Cross Lifeguard Instructor, and some rock-climbing certifications—earn you a bonus.
+- Higher-level safety certifications valid through the summer season—such as Wilderness First Responder (WFR), Wilderness EMT, Wilderness First Aid (WFA) Instructor, American Red Cross Lifeguard Instructor, and some rock-climbing certifications—earn you a bonus.

 Benefits of Working at Deer Crossing

 - Beautiful High Sierra location and rustic wilderness facilities

-- One full day (24-hour period) off per week, as well as occasional activity periods during work days
+- One full day (24-hour period) off per week, plus occasional activity periods and evenings

 - Easy access to backpacking trails, rock climbing, and lake activities on days off